rayanebel/k8s-workshop/labs/lab04/README.md

 The source code will be available just after.
 The purpose of this is to make you a demo on how to build an image for a real application.
 You can later train yourself with a easier example.

+You have a short description of what we will build in this [documentation](./README.md)

 - Create the Dockerfile for the application.
 - Create the container image from the Dockerfile.
 - Create a container with the image built in the previous step.